mmarusyk/easyship/README.md

 ```

 ### Handle errors
-hen using the `easyship` gem in a Rails application, it's important to handle potential errors that may arise during API calls.
+Then using the `easyship` gem in a Rails application, it's important to handle potential errors that may arise during API calls.
 Here's how you can handle errors gracefully:

 1. Wrap your API calls in a `begin-rescue` block.
 2. Catch specific errors from the `easyship` gem to handle them accordingly.